Posted on July 6, 2020

 Aldo Ray spoke bitterly about his ex-wives.
 I have several more articles about him not included here.

-Marvin Michelson may have grown tired of Paige’s divorce case by 1966 and the non-payment.
-Her “interlocutory” ex-husband, Mark F. Segal hadn’t paid more than the one payment in 64, there were no more payments from Mark Segal.
+Marvin Michelson probably grew tired of Paige’s non-payment divorce case by 1966.
+Her “interlocutory” divorced ex-husband Mark F. Segal, had not paid more than the one initial payment in 1964.

-Mitchelson gave it his all in 1965, holding Mark Segal in contempt for non-payment every single month of this year, to no avail.
+Mitchelson gave it his all in 1965.
+He filed in court for contempt against Mark Segal for non-payment, every single month of this year.
+It was all to no avail.

 Any publicity for “attention getting headlines” (see chapter on Segal-Young Divorce Makes Headlines) had long since ceased to be of any benefit to M.M.M.